-The Epiphone Les Paul Standard ‘60s was an absolute joy to play, and nets you quality and feel similar to a real Gibson Standard at a fraction of the price.
+The Standard ’60s was an absolute joy to play and nets you quality and feel similar to a real Gibson Standard at a fraction of the price.

-It featured a SlimTaper ‘60s C profile set neck, made from solid mahogany (just as it should be).
-The shape of the neck made it one of the most comfortable of any LP in this test group, and as an added bonus, it was a lightning fast player.
+It featured a SlimTaper ’60s C profile set neck made from solid mahogany (just as it should be).
+The shape of the neck made it one of the most comfortable of any LP in this test group.
+As an added bonus, it was a lightning-fast player.
 The fretboard was made from Indian laurel, which admittedly can be quite hit or miss, but in this case it was just right.

 Our test guitar weighed in at 9lb 3oz; enough to feel like a real Les Paul, but not so much that you never want to pick it up.
-The body was made in the classic LP style, with solid mahogany, and a maple cap, and in this case, the maple cap had stunning AA flame figuring.
+The body was made in the classic LP style, with solid mahogany and a maple cap.
+In our case, the maple cap had stunning AA flame figuring.

 It was loaded with Epiphone Probucker alnico humbuckers, which sounded really good across the board.
 The neck was pretty hot, but we still managed to get some nice warmth out of it with the right settings.
-In the bridge position this guitar really screamed, giving us incredible overdriven tones with high gain, and superb clean tones with the gain rolled back.
+This guitar really screamed in the bridge position, giving us incredible overdriven tones with high gain and superb clean tones with the gain rolled back.

-Verdict: The Epiphone Les Paul Standard ‘60s is all the guitar the average player will ever need.
-It’s forgiving enough for novice players, but it offers the performance that working musicians need – there’s no reason that this couldn’t go out gigging, and it can more than hold its own in a recording studio.
-It gave us all the classic tones, and considering it’s around ¼ the price of a Gibson Standard ‘60s, it’s well worth taking a look at if you’re not looking to spend too much.
+Verdict: The Standard ’60s is all the guitar the average player will ever need.
+It’s forgiving enough for novice players, while offering the performance that working musicians need.
+There’s no reason this couldn’t go out gigging and it can more than hold its own in a recording studio.
+It gave us all the classic tones and considering it’s around ¼ the price of a Gibson Standard ’60s, it’s well worth taking a look at if you’re not looking to spend too much.

 A genuine Les Paul for a lot less money than you might expect.